 Gonadotrophins are injectable hormones produced naturally by the brain’s pituitary gland.
 They can be used to treat fertility issues in both men and women.
-Gonadotrophins help stimulate ovulation in women, while in men, these hormones help to improve sperm count.
+Gonadotrophins help stimulate ovulation in women, while in men, they help improve sperm count.

 Is gonadotrophins the right treatment for you?